ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## output_format_pretty_max_value_width {#output_format_pretty_max_value_width}

 Limits the width of value displayed in [Pretty](../../interfaces/formats.md#pretty) formats.
-If the value width exceeds the setting, the value is cut.
+If the value width exceeds the limit, the value is cut.

 Possible values: